BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Completed The Odin Project's landing page project.
 You have to duplicate a layout, typography, and colour scheme, as if they were given to you by a client.
 The problem is that the layout is very horizontal and would look terrible on a mobile device.
 Making it responsive would be very difficult and time-consuming and is not a requirement of the project, but responsiveness is a very important part of modern web design.
 So I feel like the project will be fairly useless for inclusion in a portfolio.
 I just wanted to finish it as quick as possible and move onto the Javascript material, so I worked on it into the early hours of the morning, until it looked good on 1920x1080 resolution.
 I turned off the meta viewport tag and it looks kind of okay on a mobile device although the image row is cramped and skewed.
 Looking forward to the JavaScript material, although I have to remember to keep a handle on HTML and CSS basics as well.

 **Link(s) to work:** [Landing Page](https://brendangasparin.github.io/odin-landing-page/)

+### Day 12: September 21, 2021

+**Today's Progress:** Worked through some JavaScript basics on The Odin Project and freeCodeCamp.

+**Thoughts:** Cannot decide between The Odin Project and freeCodeCamp.
+I think I might use the former for when I want to passively consume content like articles and videos, and the latter when I need to get in my hour of coding for the day.
+Trying to keep notes in a Google Drive doc.
+It is slowing me down but I assume the writing process is helping me learn better.
+Watched an [interesting take](https://www.youtube.com/watch?v=dhhdfoPiY0U) on rapid learning from @theXSSrat on Twitter.
+Much the same way that I rushed the landing page project yesterday, I am now wondering about the trade-off between perfectionism (e.g. in taking notes on every small detail I learn) and just doing all the things ASAP so I can move to more advanced stages.
+Not sure where I stand.
+JavaScript has a lot of quirks I might need to know, but I just spent over an hour taking notes on variable assignment alone and that might not be the most productive use of my time.

+**Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)